egos® - IR35 cases index

 The following may be regarded as the order of priority (and the abbreviations used for them in the above table), starting with the highest and descending to the lowest:

-1 House of Lords (HL)
+1 Supreme Court (SC) (formerly House of Lords (HL))

 2 Court of Appeal (CA)